EDIUS-Editor/PySceneDetect_To_EDIUS/README.md

 1. **PySceneDetect_GUI_JSON.py**: A graphical user interface for the PySceneDetect tool by Brandon Castellano.
 PySceneDetect is used to detect shot changes in videos and can automatically split videos into separate clips.
 PySceneDetect itself doesn't have an official GUI, so this script provides an easy-to-use interface.
 PySceneDetect also only creates scene cut data in a CSV file.
 My python script extracts the scene cut data from the CSV file and uses FFMPEG to extract detailed metadata from the video file.
 It then combines this information into a JSON structure.

 2. **JSON_to_EDIUS_FCP7XML.py**: A graphical user interface (GUI) for converting JSON files into XML files with a specific structure required by EDIUS Video Editing software.

+3. **NEW CMD_SceneDetect_to_EDIUS_FCP7XML.py** This Python script can be run by Command Line or BAT file.
+It runs PySceneDetect SceneDetect creates scene-cut data in a CSV file, the script then extracts the scene-cut data from the CSV file and uses FFMPEG to extract detailed metadata from the video file.
+It then combines this information into a JSON structure.
+Then finally it reads the JSON file and creates an XML file with a specific structure required by EDIUS Video Editing software.

 ### Features